sporkd/compass-html5-boilerplate/README.md

     nginx.conf
     web.config

-The SCSS files above will get compiled to your Sass compilation dir:
+Run `compass watch my_project` and the SCSS files above will automatically get compiled to your Sass compilation directory whenever a change is made:

     css/style.css
     css/handheld.css